-As a result of the pandemic, most of our courses are currently run online but some in-house courses can be given in person if required.
+Most of our courses are given online but personalised and in-house courses can be given on request.

 Delegates will learn how to identify which IP rights are most relevant for their business and how to secure and apply these rights in a cost-effective and efficient manner to gain competitive advantage.